-“What is National Vaccine Injury Compensation Program?”
+What is National Vaccine Injury Compensation Program?

-The advantage to making this special Federal Court claim is the injured party has liitle in discovery and litigation costs relative to a product liability case.
+The advantage to making this special Federal claim is the injured party has little in discovery and litigation costs relative to a product liability case.
 However, if the claim does not fit within one of the narrowly proscribed claims for vaccine side-effects listed in a table, then the injured party still has to prove many of the same elements that are necessary to win a product liability case.